 Round Rock, TX 78682

-Dell's global headquarters campus is a 2.1-million-square-foot facility powered completely by wind-power and gas energy converted from a landfill.
-On-site employees have access to a fitness center, banking centers, employee store, a mother's room, and notary public.
+Dell's global headquarters campus is a 2.1-million-square-foot facility powered completely by wind power and gas energy converted from a landfill.
+On-site employees have access to a fitness center, banking centers, employee store, a mother's room, and a notary public.

 A total of 39,500 people are employed in the Americas region, with manufacturing facilities in Austin, TX; Nashville, TN; Winston-Salem, NC; and Eldorado do Sul, Brazil.